This project will improve mobility through this highly-used corridor by achieving uniform signal spacing and adding capacity on side streets.

 Starting July 15, pedestrian facilities will be upgraded to current standards under the Americans with Disabilities Act, with 14 intersections expected to be done by November.
 Work will progress from the south to north.

-The Bosanko signal is scheduled for removal in late August, and turn lanes will be added at Kathleen and Dalton in September and October.
+The Bosanko signal is scheduled for removal in late August, and turn lanes will be added at Dalton in September.
 Installation of curbed medians will occur throughout the duration of the project.

 Bike traffic will be detoured onto Government Way during construction of the path and noise walls.